thatrandomfrenchdude/external_sram_manager/README.md

 ## Hardware
 ### MCU
 The functions are written for use with a Teensy board being programmed using Platformio or Teensyduino.
+Current code assumes pins are mapped to a Teensy 3.2 and that SPI has been properly initialized in the setup() loop.
 The functions can be modified for use with traditional embedded C/C++ by modifying the SPI function calls.
-Current code assumes pins are mapped to a Teensy 3.2.
+Comments to have been included to identify some of the changes necessary to use this code with traditional embedded C/C++.

 ### SRAM Modules
 This code is specifically written for the following chips: